 Can You Use Robinhood for Both Trading and Long-Term Investing?

 Robinhood allows both short-term trading and long-term investing, but its features are more aligned with active traders rather than those looking to build diversified investments.
-The platform lacks mutual funds and retirement accounts, which are key tools for long-term wealth building.
+The platform now has IRAs with a contribution match, but it still lacks mutual funds and the deeper research tools serious long-term investors lean on.
 While traders can reinvest cash into stocks and ETFs, they should consider whether Robinhood provides the right tools for their broader financial goals.

 Is Robinhood a Good Platform for Options Trading?